w3f/polkadot-wiki/docs/kusama-social-recovery.md

 First, go to [PolkadotJS->Accounts](https://polkadot.js.org/apps/#/accounts) page that shows all available accounts on your browser's local storage and PolkadotJS extension.
-To create a recoverable account, make sure that you have some KSMs to pay for the transaction fees.
+To create a recoverable account, make sure that you have some KSM to pay for the transaction fees.
 You will also need some for the reserve required by the account recovery setup.

 ![](/img/recovery/social-recovery-1.png)